quaxalber/bluetooth_2_hid/README.md

 - Installation as a systemd service
 - Reliable concurrency using state-of-the-art [TaskGroups](https://docs.python.org/3/library/asyncio-task.html#task-groups)
 - Clean and actively maintained code base

+**Bluetooth LE service:**
+- Works as a Bluetooth GATT Service (is compatiblle with existing BLE GATT client applications)
+- Translates a series of keyboard keystrokes (mouse is not supported yet) into USB HID events.
+Input should be passed as an UTF-8 string
+- Supports both Linux keycode names (see [Adaftuit keycodes](https://docs.circuitpython.org/projects/hid/en/latest/_modules/adafruit_hid/keycode.html)) and [Windows ones](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) (VK_profix is not used)
+- Requires client device to be paired (may be disabled by `--accept-non-trusted` command-line argument; if enabled, only whitelisted devices may send the keystrokes).
+- Returns error if invalid keystroke is sent (may be disabled by `--partial-parse-ble-command` command-line argument)
+- Tested on Raspberry Pi 4, Raspberry Pi Zero W and Raspberry Pi Zero 2 W

 ## 2. Requirements